osefatul/modern-ui_ux-react-project/README.md

 # React UI/UX Modern Website

+### Intro
-This is a full responsive modern UI/UX website
+This is a full responsive modern UI/UX website developed in react. a practical example of how we should approach developing an application given a Figma design.

 Want to visit the website? just [Click here](https://friendly-minsky-c3017d.netlify.app/)

 Website to use for [gradient generator](https://angrytools.com/gradient/) Website used for [animation](https://animista.net/)

 ### Navabar